 Keeping up with specific regulations and documents set

-Hospitals may work with different healthcare standards like CCR, HL7, CCHIT, etc. There are a lot of documents related to each standard, and healthcare providers need to work with these documents.
+Hospitals may work with different healthcare standards like CCR, Health Level 7 integration, CCHIT, etc. There are a lot of documents related to each standard, and healthcare providers need to work with these documents.
 Also, specialists have to spend time filling out charts and other health records.
 Ready-made apps cannot provide with all regulations and document templates, so their number is also very limited.

 But a custom hospital app is built considering all necessary regulation templates that their customers use.
 Thus, a custom app includes enough for continuous and reliable dealing with documents.
 Healthcare provider will spend less time on paper routine.
 And, finally, a custom app should HIPAA- or GDPR-compliant, depending on the region the app created for.
 It means an app should meet all regulations covering personal data processing.